tiagoprn/tips/celery_rabbitmq.md

             This is the rate at which messages requiring acknowledgement are being delivered in response to basic.consume.

         Acknowledge
-            Rate at which messages are being acknowledged by the client/consumer.
+            Rate at which messages are being acknowledged by the worker/consumer.

         Redelivered
             Rate at which messages with the 'redelivered' flag set are being delivered.
-For example if you dont got a acknowledge message for a delivered message, you will deliver this message again.
+For example if you don't get a acknowledge message for a delivered message, you will deliver this message again.